pmphan/RE-Exercise/Exercise1.md

 4. Can you make a dll without the dll name as a string somewhere in the binary?

-   Doesn't seem to be a way.
-The `IMAGE_EXPORT_DIRECTORY` structure will contain a `Name` field that has the name of the dll.
+   The `IMAGE_EXPORT_DIRECTORY` structure will always contain a `Name` field that has the name of the dll.
+However, this field can be modified after compilation.
+As Windows does not check for this when loading, this doesn't affect anything.

 5. Can you change the image base?